court-johnson/Live-Project_Learn-Coding-Anywhere-Site/README.md

 # LearnCodingAnywhere.com

-*A live project with The Tech Academy*
+*A live project with Prosper IT Consulting and The Tech Academy*

 ---

-Project with The Tech Academy to complete various updates in order to improve user experience on [LearnCodeAnywhere.com](https://learncodinganywhere.com/).
+Using HTML, CSS animations and JavaScript created an enhanced user experience on [LearnCodeAnywhere.com](https://learncodinganywhere.com/) and responsive layout while on live-project with Prosper I.T.
+Consulting.

 Tools used: HMTL, CSS, JavaScript<br>
 Collaborator:  [Clifford Cannon](https://github.com/cliffordcan)